 - The grade level of the student

-- The scores of students in early elementary grades are likely to be more impacted than scores of students in middle school and high school.
+- The scores of students in early elementary grades are likely to be more impacted than the scores of students in middle school and high school.

 - The extent of modifications from standard in-school assessment conditions